Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Infinitesimal SUSY Deformations of

-We are saying that infinitesimal deformation $\dL$ is supersymmetric if $\theta_{\alpha}\dL$ is trivial deformation,i.e. it can be represented as a total derivative
+We are saying that infinitesimal deformation $\dL$ of reduced SYM theory is supersymmetric if $\theta_{\alpha}\dL$ vanishes on equations of motion of $\L_{SYM}$.
+For non-reduced theory a deformation is supersymmetric if $\theta_{\alpha}\dL$ is a total derivative on equations of motion of $\L_{SYM}$.

-on equations of motion of $\L_{SYM}$.
 Poincar\'e invariance is defined in a similar way.

-There exist an infinite number of infinitesimal super Poincar\'e invariant deformations.
-Most of them are given by a simple general formula below, but there are three exceptional deformations which do not fit into this formula.
+There exists an infinite number of infinitesimal super Poincar\'e invariant deformations.
+Most of them are given by a simple general formula below, but for the non-reduced theory there are three exceptional deformations which do not fit into this formula.
 The first was discussed earlier in \cite{Berg}.

-It is convenient to introduce a grading on space of fields (\ref{E:cvcjdfj}).
+It is convenient to introduce a grading on the space of fields (\ref{E:cvcjdfj}).
 We suppose that grading is multiplicative and $ \deg(\nabla_i)=2$, $\deg(\chi^{\alpha})=3$.
 This grading is related to the grading with respect to $\alpha'$, that comes from string theory, by the formula

 Subscript in $\dL_{16}$ in the formula (\ref{E:dvsdjvh}) stands for the grading of infinitesimal Lagrangian.
 Lagrangian $ \dL_{16}$ is a super Poincar\'e invariant deformation of lowest possible degree.\footnote{We will treat the truly lowest order deformation $\dL=\L_{SYM}$ as trivial.} The next linearly independent infinitesimal super Poincar\'e invariant deformation (of degree 20) was found in \cite{Collinucci}.
 It has the following Lagrangian